Screen Printing Made Easy with Transparencies

 Your design must be only black.
 It’s better to have a simpler design with thick lines and those lines must be smooth.
 The less detail you have, the better—especially because in some cases, detailed designs won’t transfer at all.

 We recommend making your designs on your computer.
 You can create something in Microsoft Word or Adobe Photoshop from scratch or you could draw your design and scan it in.
-Then you would need to convert it to black and white and smooth out any lines so you can print your design on the transparency.
+Then you would need to convert it to black and white and smooth out any lines so you can print your design on the transparency paper for screen printing.

 You can print on many different fabrics and materials, but each option needs special consideration.